 - To be ‘sober-curious successful,’ you need options when you are out in public.
 It is recommended to have an idea of what you might like to try.
 If having just iced tea, water or soda isn’t enough (I don’t blame you!), you might want to try some crafted mocktails, fruit-flavored seltzers, tonic water with lime or grapefruit, non-alcoholic beer, and a myriad of other combinations.

 - As mentioned in a previous blog, “Mindful Drinking, what is it?” sober bars are popping up across the country.
 It’s a slow beginning, but they are coming.
 For those sober-curious, this is excellent news!
 If you are lucky enough to live in a city that has a sober bar, check it out!
 If not, be sure to ask your server or bartender for suggestions when out dining.

-- See a previous blog entitled, “How to Have a Social Life with No Booze”.
+- See a previous blog entitled, “How to Have a Social Life without Alcohol”.
 In this blog, we talk about the preparation needed before a night out on the town.